Mixed cranial nerves

 The corneal reflex, also called the blink reflex, is the involuntary response of blinking the eyelids when the cornea is stimulated.
 The trigeminal nerve comprises the afferent (sensory) limb of the corneal reflex, while the facial nerve comprises the efferent (motor) limb.

-Stimulation of sensory receptors in the cornea sends signals along the trigeminal nerve and into the brainstem.
+Stimulation of sensory receptors in the cornea sends signals along the ophthalmic division of the trigeminal nerve and into the brainstem.
 The trigeminal nerve axons descend via the spinal trigeminal tract and synapse with neurons in the pars caudalis of the spinal trigeminal nucleus.
 Axons from these neurons subsequently project to the contralateral VPM thalamic nucleus.

 Stimulation of the cornea, of course, is also ultimately perceived as painful; this occurs due to transmission of the noxious information via ascending fibers in the anterior trigeminothalamic tract.